Costly and ineffective: Why is it time to ditch paper and 2D drawings?

 One significant reason for holding on to 2D documentation or paper drawings is an instinctive resistance to change.
 When you’ve been using a system your entire career, it’s most comfortable to continue using what you know.
 As an example of this, think back at how long it took for automated CAD systems to replace hand drawings.

-“We originally started delivering BIM-models for use on-site because we didn’t have enough engineers to finish all the necessary project drawings on time.
-We then found that this way of working gave a better understanding of the scope for the contractor.
-It also gave us a lot better control of the Bill of Quantities, and we could change our design a lot faster when needed.
+“We originally started delivering BIM-models for use on site because we didn’t have enough engineers to finish all the necessary project drawings on time.
+We then found that this way of working gave a better understanding of scope for the contractor.
+It also gave us a lot better control of Bill of Quantities and we could change our design a lot faster when needed.

-We have also found that cross-country collaboration is much easier than it used to be since a BIM model practically looks the same in any country.
+We have also found that cross-country collaboration is a lot easier than it used to be, since a BIM-model practically looks the same in any country.
 Language is not a barrier.”

-Still, the major advantage of the model-based design is that it allows for parametric design.
+Still, the major advantage of model-based design is that it allows for the use of parametric design.